YukiTheThicc/Diamond_Engine/readme.md

 ### [STAGE 1]: Basic rendering and input

 * [ ] Basic compilation and linking shader system
+* [ ] core.Camera zoom and projection control
+* [ ] Basic texture rendering
-* [ ] Stage_1 example app that draws a triangle with blended vertex colors and textured rendering
+* [ ] Stage_1 example app that draws a triangle with blended vertex colors and an example of textured rendering

 ### [STAGE 2]: Environment creation